 - Emily Ball – is currently the Vice President of the Student Union at CUSSW.
 Her passion for family and children policy stemmed from her undergraduate studies at Boston College, where she majored in psychology, as well as her experience as a CASA (Court Appointed Special Advocates) volunteer.
 Emily’s work and volunteer experience includes Americorps VISTA and Children’s Rights.
 In her spare time, Emily enjoys long-distance running.

 - Somer Bessire – is currently a student in the advanced standing program.
 Her field of practice is contemporary social issues.
 A native of Nashville, Tennessee, Somer received her undergraduate degree in social work from the University of Kansas before joining the Peace Corps program in Ukraine.
 Upon returning to the U.S., she settled in New York to pursue her MSW.
-Somer is currently at a field placement working for the Civil Court of the City of New York.
+Somer is currently at a practicum placement working for the Civil Court of the City of New York.

-- Wendie Veloz – is currently working at a field placement in Uganda.
+- Wendie Veloz – is currently working at a practicum placement in Uganda.
 Her field of study is social welfare policy.
 Lydia is an active leader at CUSSW, where she co-chairs the Latino Caucus and helps to organize its activities.
 She has also been involved in the communities which she has served, having volunteered to mentor at-risk teens, coordinate non-profit workshops, and conduct charity drives for foster youth.
 In her free time, Lydia enjoys reading, hiking, and traveling.